-Associate Development Organizations (ADOs) are the Washington State Department of Commerce's (Commerce) partners in local economic development activities.
-ADOs are local organizations designated by each county to coordinate business retention and expansion, and support new business development and recruitment activities within their service area(s).
-ADOs also support research, planning, and implementation of regional and local economic development strategies.
+Associate Development Organizations (ADOs) serve as local economic development partners for the Washington State Department of Commerce (Commerce).
+ADOs are local organizations designated by each county to coordinate business recruitment, retention and expansion activities within their service area(s), as well as provide export assistance.
+ADOs also support research, planning and implementation of regional and local economic development strategies.

 RCW 43.330.080 directs Commerce to contract with county-designated ADOs.
 It also directs organizations that are designated as ADOs to build strong relationships with public and private partners within their community.
-ADOs leverage their state funding to obtain financial support from their partners.
-With this combined effort, ADOs create jobs, business growth, and capital investment in their communities.
-Most importantly, because each ADO is a local entity, its activities are grounded in the needs of its local economy.
+ADOs leverage their state funding to obtain financial support from their partners in order to drive job creation, economic growth and capital investment in their communities.
+Because each ADO is a local entity, they are focused on local activities and results.

-The statute states that the services delivered by ADOs include:
+The statute states that the services delivered by each ADO include:

-- Participating in the development of a county-wide economic development plan. - Performing as the local economic development point of contact for both public and private partners. - Providing information on state and local permitting processes, tax issues, export assistance, and other essential information for operating, expanding, or locating a business in Washington. - Marketing their county and the state as an excellent place to expand or relocate a business. - Collaborating with local partners to meet workforce development needs. - Providing business retention and expansion services. - Partnering with other organizations such as Small Business Development Centers and Service Corps of Retired Executives (SCORE) to improve business support services. - Collecting data for use in local and statewide program evaluation. - Participating in region-wide economic development planning and research. - Sharing best practices with other associate development organizations at least two times each year.
+- Participating in the development of a county-wide economic development plan. - Performing as the local economic development point of contact for both public and private partners. - Providing information on state and local permitting processes, tax issues, export assistance and other essential information for operating, expanding or locating a business in Washington. - Marketing their county and the state as an excellent place to invest, or expand or relocate a business. - Collaborating with local partners to meet workforce development needs. - Providing business retention and expansion services. - Partnering with other organizations, such as Small Business Development Centers and Service Corps of Retired Executives (SCORE) to improve business support services. - Collecting data for use in local and statewide program evaluation. - Participating in region-wide economic development planning and research. - Sharing best practices with other associate development organizations at least two times each year.

-In 2012, the Legislature made several changes to the annual contractual and reporting requirements of the ADOs, and the responsibilities of Commerce.
-One of these changes was for the ADOs to meet and share best practices with each other at least twice annually.
+In 2012, the Legislature made several changes to the annual contractual and reporting requirements of the ADOs, as well as Commerce's responsibilities.
+One of these changes required that ADOs meet and share best practices with each other at least twice annually.
 Commerce coordinates these meetings.
 Additionally, the ADOs must provide a "summary of best practices shared and implementation" in their annual reports to Commerce (Appendix A).